skip to navigationskip to main content

 Take the inactive stock codes, prefix them with a ‘Z’ and turn them to inactive.
 You cannot delete them if there are stock transactions, which are still archived in the datafile.

 However you can replicate them with new stock codes.
-Often you will want these to be the same as original code but with the ‘I stock this item’ box unchecked.
+You may want these to be the same as original code but with the ‘I stock this item’ box unchecked.
 You should then be able to reuse the code for item style purchases and sales.

 Use Stock Alert to track your stock needs